DINIT-SERVICE(5) Dinit - service management system DINIT-SERVICE(5)

 Variable substitution also supports a limited subset of shell syntax.
 You can use curly braces to enclose the variable, as in `${NAME}'.
 Limited parameter expansion is also supported, specifically the forms `${NAME:-word}' (substitute `word' if variable is unset or empty), `${NAME-word}' (substitute `word' if variable is unset), `${NAME:+word}' (substitute `word' if variable is set and non-empty), and `${NAME+word}' (substitute `word' if variable is set).
 Unlike in shell expansion, the substituted word does not itself undergo expansion and cannot contain closing brace characters or whitespace, even if quoted.

 Note that by default, command-line variable substitution occurs after splitting the line into separate arguments and so a single environment variable cannot be used to add multiple arguments to a command line.
 If a designated variable is not defined, it is replaced with an empty (zero-length) string, possibly producing a zero-length argument.
-To alter this behaviour use a slash after $, as in `$/NAME'; the expanded value will then be split into several arguments separate by whitespace or, if the value is empty or consists only of whitespace, will collapse (instead of producing an empty or whitespace argument).
+To alter this behaviour use a slash after $, as in `$/NAME'; the expanded value will then be split into several arguments separated by whitespace or, if the value is empty or consists only of whitespace, will collapse (instead of producing an empty or whitespace argument).

 Variable substitution occurs when the service is loaded.
 Therefore, it is typically not useful for dynamically changing service parameters (including command line) based on a variable that is inserted into dinit's environment once it is running (for example via dinitctl setenv).